MIND-NYSPI/xnat-cs-tutorial/tutorial.md

 REST API: a set of conventions wherein a program can send requests to a application via a URI to either get information from the application's back end, or to provide data to the application.

 Swagger: a web interface to XNAT's API.

+* The example given in the documentation does not include an XNAT wrapper, but in practice I don't know how that example can be launched.
+All current routes in the REST API require a wrapper name or wrapper id.